Sociology in Switzerland

 "Displacement from direct execution does not relieve the workers: instead, they become persistently vigilant and often nervous, feeling that though they execute few tasks they have become more responsible for the entire process."
 (Hirschhorn 1984: 71).

 There is no doubt that the computerization of organizational processes causes gigantic amounts of information to be produced over ever shorter periods, which requires selection, inspection and evaluation and, therefore, great "cognitive processing capacity" from an increasing number of employees.
-While in the past the exclusive possession of particular information guaranteed individuals the competitive edge, the present proliferation and ubiquitousness of information favours those who are able to analyse this ever more abundant raw material intelligently and to condense it into reliable, communicable knowledge (cf. Bassi et al. 1998).
+While in the past the exclusive possession of particular information secured individuals a competitive edge, the present proliferation and ubiquitousness of data favours those who are best able to analyze this ever more abundant raw material intelligently and to condense it into reliable, communicable information and knowledge (cf. Bassi et al. 1998).
 Hence, in the USA, the number of jobs requiring higher cognitive skills rose by 11 percent between 1970 and 1990 (Bassi/Benson/Cheney 1996).
-Managers have to create numerous posts for these duties and to invest a considerable amount of their own time in providing such services (cf. Müller/Adelt 1990: 244ff).
+Managers have to create numerous posts for these duties and to invest a considerable amount of their own time in providing such services (cf. Müller/Adelt 1990: 244ff.).
 What has become a much sought-after skill is the general ability to discern between relevant and irrelevant information and to make clear and definite on-the-spot decisions.
-As with "social competence" or "personal flexibility", this too is a diffuse and multifaceted skill, which is operationally hard to define and cannot be easily taught in formal training courses.
+As with "social competence" or "personal flexibility", this too is a diffuse and multifaceted skill which is hard to define explicitly and cannot be easily taught in formal training courses.

-Ultimately, sensory powers of judgement and discernment are in greater demand because computerization is forever forcing a choice between different approaches and creative alternatives.
-Thus CAD has enabled designers to generate (and accurately represent) countless design variants through the simplest of manipulations, from which then the choice can be made.
-And in word processing the variety of disposable fonts, formats and layouts has shifted the focus of the work from pure text production to aesthetic document design (cf. Geser/Bürgisser 1998).
-It is no wonder, then, that employees feel themselves invited to develop criteria of taste, which they have been able to exercise in their role as consumers, but hardly acquired in the course of their professional basic training, which remains largely technical and administrative.
+Ultimately, sensory powers of judgment and discernment are in greater demand because computerization opens wider ranges of choice between different approaches and creative alternatives.
+Thus CAD has enabled designers to generate (and accurately represent) countless design variants, and in word processing the variety of disposable fonts, formats and layouts has shifted the focus of the work from pure text production to aesthetic document design (cf. Geser/Bürgisser 1998).
+It is no wonder, then, that employees feel themselves invited to develop criteria of taste they have hitherto applied in their role as consumers, but hardly acquired in the course of their professional basic training, which remains largely technical and administrative.

 4.4 Job enlargement

 Various developments at the economic, technical and organizational level have the effect that jobs are becoming more varied and multifaceted – but not necessarily more demanding.
 Often a high degree of routine for each individual activity provides the basis for them being combined horizontally into more heterogeneous individual roles.
-This type of "job enlargement" stands in an inverse ratio to "job enrichment", which is probably less common and where the individual tasks involved become more complex and idiosyncratic in nature.
+This type of "job enlargement" contrasts with "job enrichment", which is probably less common and where the individual tasks involved become more complex and idiosyncratic in nature.
 Consequently, there is a trend towards more extended occupational fields, as desired by the employees themselves, since these open up wider fields for potential employment.

-Thus, a drastic reduction in occupational classification categories took place in the American automobile industry of the early 1990s (cf. Smith 1997).
-Similarly, in the Swiss metal and engineering industry, the current plan is to condense 25 previously separate jobs into seven basic jobs covering practically all areas of work involved in the sector.
+Thus, a drastic reduction in occupational classification categories took place in the American automobile industry in the early 1990s (cf. Smith 1997).
+Similarly, the Swiss metal and engineering industry currently plans to condense 25 previously separate jobs into seven basic jobs covering practically all areas of work involved in the sector.
 Likewise, the work role of the "polymechanic" now combines duties which were previously divided over nine separate jobs.
-Paradoxically then, while the entire division of labour in the economy (in terms of products) is constantly on the increase, role differentiation at the occupational level is decreasing.
+Paradoxically then, while the entire division of labour in the economy (in terms of products) is constantly rising, role differentiation at the occupational level is may even decrease.

-There are at least four different explanations for this phenomenon:
+There are at least four different explanations for this remarkable phenomenon:

 1. Shift in mass production to smaller batch sizes